aosasona/mirror/README.md

 ## You should know...

-The generated types may not always match what you expect (especially in the cases of embedded structs) and might just be an `any` or `unknown`, to be more specific, it is advised to use the type property in the `mirror` or `ts` struct tag to specify the type yourself.
+The generated types may not always match what you expect (especially embedded structs) and might just be an `any` or `unknown`, to be more specific, it is advised to use the type property in the `mirror` or `ts` struct tag to specify the type yourself.
 Mirror is not designed or built to be or ever be 100% accurate, just enough to have you setup and ready to communicate with your Go service/app/API _safely_ in Typescript, knowing a large part of what to send and expect back.

 # Installation